sreehariX/sarcv2/README.md

 - **Scalability**: The system is built to scale, handling larger FAQ datasets and more user traffic without compromising on speed or accuracy.
 The combination of **FastAPI** and **ChromaDB** ensures that the backend can grow as the FAQ database expands.

 - **Tech Stack**: We used the power of open-source technologies, combining **FastAPI** for backend processing and **Microsoft Azure EC machine** for hosting, along with **React** on the frontend.
 This robust stack provided both reliability and performance during development.

+## Future Improvements

+- **Using a Proprietary LLM**: If we had access to an LLM API key, our idea is to send the top three query answers to the LLM for summarization, and return a response that includes the source links to the FAQs along with summarized response.

+- **Enhanced Query Matching**: Another improvement that we would have done is to send the user's query to the LLM to retrieve similar questions, attach these questions, and then embed them then search imporving the response accuracy.

+- We would have implemented all of these features if we had access to an LLM API key.
+The infrastructure is already in place, and it would only require a simple backend function update to implement these improvements.

 # Integration documentation